OfficeDev/office-js-docs-pr/reference/onenote/notebook.md

 ```

 ### getRestApiId()
-Gets the id that is compatible with the REST API.
+Gets the ID that is compatible with the REST API.

 #### Syntax
 ```js